 The Anker SoundCore Life P2's build quality is good.
 The earbuds themselves feel just as well-built as the Anker SoundCore Liberty Air 2, but with physical buttons instead of a touch-sensitive surface.
 The case feels a bit cheaper made, with a slightly wobbly hinge and thin lid.
 On the upside, the headphones are also rated IPX7 for waterproofing, though we don't currently test this.

 The Anker SoundCore Life P2 feel quite stable in the ear once you've achieved a proper fit with the included tips.
 While they don't have stability fins, they should still be able to stay in your ear even during runs or light workouts.
+If you're looking for an even more stable pair of in-ears, check out the Mpow X3 Truly Wireless.

 These headphones have a fairly well-balanced sound profile with bass that provides a bit of extra thump, without being overpowering.
 While their treble range is decently well-balanced, unfortunately they have a recess in the mid-range which will push leads and vocals to the back of the mix, though this may not be noticeable.
 Overall, the sound profile of these headphones should be suitable for most genres of music.